WaelPRG/WaelPRG/README.md

 ## About me

 I'm a developer in Roblox.
-I start learning scripting almost 6 years ago, but it wasn't continuous, I’ve been learning Scripting on and off, "I’d say I have about three years of experience.
+I start learning scripting almost 6 years ago, but it wasn't continuous, I’ve been learning Scripting on and off, I’d say I have about three years of experience.

 I use **VS code**, **Rojo** and **Wally**.